-These include such measures as:
+This includes measures such as:

-- Restorative conversations - Reintegration meetings - Daily contact with an identified trusted adult - A report card with personalised behaviour goals
+- Reintegration meetings

+- Daily contact with the pastoral lead

+- A report card with personalised behaviour goals

 12 Bullying

 There may sometimes be misunderstanding about the meaning of the term 'bullying'.
 One-off incidents, whilst they may be very serious and must always be dealt with, do not fall within the definition of 'bullying'.